Life in the UK Test for Non-Native Speakers

 • Build confidence

 Your English is good enough.
 Your preparation will make the difference.
+Start with our step-by-step guide to passing, and check how long you should study to create your personal timeline.
 Go pass that test.

 Ready to start preparing?